H-pun/NexusAnalytics/analytics-ui/README.md

 yarn dev  # no need to do migration again

-# in the modeling page, click the deploy button to deploy the project to the wren-ai-service.
+# in the modeling page, click the deploy button to deploy the project to the analytics-ai-service.
-# your Wren AI is ready to answer your question.
+# your Analytics AI is ready to answer your question.
 ```

 ## Learn More